jbwang1997/StabilityIndex/README.md

 ## Main Results

-We could not provide the above pretrained models due to [Waymo Dataset License Agreement](https://waymo.com/open/terms/), but people could easily achieve similar performance by training with the default configs.
+We could not provide pre-trained models due to [Waymo Dataset License Agreement](https://waymo.com/open/terms/).
+However, one can easily reproduce similar performances with our provided default configurations.

 <details>
 <summary> Benckmark on Waymo Open Dataset </summary>